For more information, please review the “Mediation” section of our Appeal Guide.

 - The time and date of the mediation

-- Whether any other materials should be sent to the BON
+- Whether any other materials should be sent to the OLT

-If parties settle before mediation, they should tell the BON and it will be cancelled.
+If parties settle before mediation, they should inform the OLT so that their mediation can be cancelled.

 Closing the Matter

-The BON can close a matter without holding a mediation.
+The OLT can close a matter without holding a mediation.
 This is an administrative closure and happens when parties fail to provide current materials and proposed mediation dates within six months of filing a case.
-If the case is administratively closed, it can come back to the Board for mediation, once a new Notice of Negotiation, current materials from both parties, and proposed dates are provided.
+If the case is administratively closed, it can be reopened for mediation once a new Notice of Negotiation, current materials from both parties, and proposed dates are provided.